nixworks/public/news/2010/08/22/README.md

 ##### Bolivia
 ### [A Bolivian-flagged all-female international aid ship bound for Gaza is delayed as Cyprus bans it from passing, with Israel's Ehud Barak calling on France and the United States to prevent it from sailing because, he says, it is "a needless provocation". ](/news/2010/08/22/a-bolivian-flagged-all-female-international-aid-ship-bound-for-gaza-is-delayed-as-cyprus-bans-it-from-passing-with-israel-s-ehud-barak-call.md)
-_Context: Israel, Ehud Barak, Cyprus, Gaza Strip, United States, Bolivia, France_
+_Context: Gaza Strip, Bolivia, France, Ehud Barak, Israel, United States, Cyprus_

 ##### Iran
 ### [Iran unveils a long range unmanned bomber, the Karrar drone their latest addition in a number of recently disclosed military hardware. ](/news/2010/08/22/iran-unveils-a-long-range-unmanned-bomber-the-karrar-drone-their-latest-addition-in-a-number-of-recently-disclosed-military-hardware.md)
-_Context: Iran, drone aircraft_
+_Context: drone aircraft, Iran_

 ##### Wassel Abu Yousef
 ### [Palestinian official Wassel Abu Yousef objects to Israeli Prime Minister Benjamin Netanyahu's talk of "preconditions" that the Palestinians should recognize Israel as the state of Jews and says such comments are a threat to direct talks next month. ](/news/2010/08/22/palestinian-official-wassel-abu-yousef-objects-to-israeli-prime-minister-benjamin-netanyahu-s-talk-of-preconditions-that-the-palestinians.md)